MicrosoftDocs/azure-devops-docs/docs/pipelines/process/evaluation-policy.md

 ms.manager: shashban
 ms.author: shashban
 author: shashankbansal
-ms.date: 10/31/2019
+ms.date: 11/05/2019
 monikerRange: 'azure-devops'
 ---

-# Authoring Artifact Evaluation Policies
+# Artifact policy checks

-Adding a Check to Evaluate Artifact requires the custom policy to be configured.
+Adding a check to evaluate Artifact requires the custom policy to be configured.
 This guide describes how custom policies can be created.

 > [!NOTE]
 > Currently, this Check works with container image artifacts only